 Provides private music instruction for those majoring in music who must have a major instrument for degree requirements.
 The course includes a one hour lesson per week for 2 credit hours or a two hour lesson per week for four credit hours.
 A minimum of six practice hours per week for 2 credit hours or twelve practice hours per week for four credit hours is required.
-Attendance at applied student recitals and outside performances is mandatory.
 A final jury examination is required.
 The course is a variable credit course and may be repeated three times for up to a maximum of sixteen credit hours.
 Prerequisite(s): Consent of the instructor.
 (PCS 1.1, 2 or 4 credit hours - 1 or 2 hours lecture, 6 or 12 hours lab)